 - Get to know competitor websites.
-Websites may be vast, but if you stick to pages related to categories of information you want to collect (pricing, for example), it will be less overwhelming.
-Look for new products being added, price changes or new product data sheets.
+Websites may be vast, but if you stick to pages related to relevant categories of information, it will be more manageable.
+Things to look for include new products being added, price changes or new product data sheets.

 - Read your competitors’ reviews.
-Reviewers are usually extremely forthright, and you can gather information about products, customer service and customer satisfaction.
-Checking regularly is best so you can gather the latest information about competitor consumer sentiment.
+Reviewers are usually extremely forthright.
+That means you can gather information about products, customer service and customer satisfaction from that feedback.
+Regularly monitoring your competition’s reviews is a strategic way to gather the latest information about their consumer sentiment.

 - Track news stories.
-Google Alerts can let you know when competitors are in the news for any reason.
+Google Alerts can let you know when competitors are in the news and why.

 - Track competitor social media properties.
-Follow or subscribe to competitors’ pages, and regularly monitor them for new content or interactions with customers.
+Follow or subscribe to competitors’ pages.
+Regularly monitor them for new content or interactions with customers.

-Competitive intelligence about your customers helps you develop a better understanding of how to deliver exceptional customer experience.
+Competitive intelligence can help you develop a better understanding of how to deliver exceptional customer experiences.
 For example, powerful survey tools can ask relevant questions that solicit the insights you need.
-Reading through social media interactions provides information you might not get from surveys, and helps you develop a well-rounded picture of your target audience.
+But on the other hand, monitoring competitive review feedback provides information you might not get from surveys.
+That can allow you to develop a well-rounded picture of your target audience.

-Competitive intelligence about your competitors enables you to learn what they’re doing well in terms of products, pricing, innovation and other business practices, as well as where they fall short.
-This can alert you to opportunities to address customer needs better than your competitors do, helping you continually improve the customer experience.
+This data enables you to learn what the competition is doing well in terms of products, pricing, innovation and other practices, as well as where they fall short.
+This can alert you to opportunities to address customer needs better than your competitors do, which will help you continually improve the customer experience.

 - Market analysis reports